fredhamster/feisty_meow/readme.txt

 installed with either apt-get or CPAN.

 Install using apt-get:
-=> apt-get install libfile-which-perl libtext-diff-perl
+=> sudo apt-get install libfile-which-perl libtext-diff-perl

 or Install using perl's CPAN:
-=> cpan install Text::Diff File::Which
+=> sudo cpan install Text::Diff File::Which

 ==============
 How to install the build dependencies for feisty meow